Monday, December 24, 2007

 Once again we are in Italy on vacation!
 Having a great time.
 This year I have tried a new approach to fight jet-lag: melatonin.
 I am now a believer!!!!
 I have to admit I was pretty skeptical.
 I did some research before the departure and there were some studies that had shown some effect, but others that did not.
 So, I thought: it probably won't work, but let's give it a try.
 Well, it was fabulous!
 The kids slept through the night by day 2 and we were completely adjusted in 4-5 days without having to suffer trough sleepless nights.
 Love it!!!

-to Siena, Radda, Castellina, San Gimignano and we are planning some new places to see maybe Pienza, o Cortona, we will see).
+As usual we are enjoying it fully, we have gone to Siena, Radda, Castellina, San Gimignano and we are planning some new places to see maybe Pienza, o Cortona, we will see).
 Yesterday was pool day, had a great time and even Lucas was a trooper and played in the water until 4:30.
 I will download the pictures later today and upload them here.
 Now is breakfast time and I am not going to miss it!!!

 Tuesday, July 24, 2007